Mortal Kombat Legends: Battle of the Realms: Plot

-At the start of the tournament, Cage is defeated by Kytinn warrior D'Vorah; Sonya defeats D'Vorah and Li Mei; Kang defeats Jade; Stryker defeats Baraka; Jax defeats Kintaro by ripping his arms out of their sockets.
+At the start of the tournament, Cage is defeated by Kytinn warrior D'Vorah; Sonya defeats D'Vorah and Li Mei; Liu Kang defeats Jade; Stryker defeats Baraka; Jax defeats Kintaro by ripping his arms out of their sockets.

 Back on Earth, Scorpion is being pursued by Cyrax and Sektor in a dockside shipping yard.
-The trio are soon interrupted by Sub-Zero, but even he is outmatched by their superior enhancements and the arrival of the cybernetic Smoke.
+The trio is soon interrupted by Sub-Zero, but even he is outmatched by their superior enhancements and the arrival of the cybernetic Smoke.
 With their enemies overwhelmed, the three cyber Lin Kuei apprehend their Hellspawn prey and make off to the Temple of Elements.
 At their destination, they force Hanzo to open their designated portal.
 As they prepare to eliminate him upon accessing its gateway, they are interrupted again by a vengeful Sub-Zero.
 Scorpion fails to console Kuai Liang over mistakenly murdering his brother but agrees to a temporary alliance against Sub-Zero's clan.
 Despite their efforts, the Lin Kuei retrieve the Kamidogu, leaving the pair for dead when the mountain crumbles on top of them.

 As the second half of the final tournament is underway, Lao and Stryker are killed by Shao Kahn and Shang Tsung, respectively.
-Kitana rebels against her stepfather instead of fighting against Raiden, only to be beaten into submission.
-Kang defeats Shang Tsung regardless of a setback and spares him.
+Raiden is then defeated by Kitana in a match.
+Instead of killing Raiden, Kitana rebels against her stepfather and attacks Shao Kahn, only to be beaten into submission.
+Liu Kang defeats Shang Tsung regardless of a setback and spares him.

-In the Netherrealm, the Lin Kuei realize too late that their employer was Shinnok and learn of his plan to revive the One Being and bring an end to all of creation.
+In the Netherrealm, the Lin Kuei realize too late that their employer was Shinnok as they learn of his plan to revive the One Being and bring an end to all of creation.
 Subsequently, they are betrayed and killed for their services.

-During the tournament's final stage, Raiden dies while losing his battle against Shao Kahn, enraging Kang to defeat the emperor and win the tournament.
+During the tournament's final stage, Raiden dies while losing his battle against Shao Kahn, enraging Liu Kang to defeat the emperor and win the tournament.
+Liu Kang then frees Kitana and the two share a romantic moment.
 However, celebrations are cut short as Shinnok finally succeeds in resurrecting the One Being and fusing himself.
-With the aid of the Elder Gods, Sub-Zero, and Scorpion, Liu Kang engages fights and kills Shinnok while Johnny, Jax, Kitana, and Sonya protect civilians from Kahn's remaining army.
+With the aid of the Elder Gods, Sub-Zero, Scorpion, and Liu Kang engage in a fight and kill Shinnok while Johnny, Jax, Kitana, and Sonya protect civilians from Kahn's remaining army.

-In the aftermath, Kang absorbs the One Being's power and reverts the realms into their original state, including Edenia.
+In the aftermath, Liu Kang absorbs the One Being's power and reverts the realms into their original state, including Edenia.
 Sonya and Johnny share a kiss while Liu and Kitana hold hands in hard-earned peace, unaware that Raiden is revived with his immortality.